HamzaHandanagic/background-jobs-in-dotnet/BackgroundJobs/BackgroundJobs.Hangfire/README.md

 **Benefits:**

-- Popular library.
+- Popular library
 - Built-in dashboard.
-Auhorization can be added.
+Auhorization can be added
-- Complex scheduling needs and use cases.
+- Complex scheduling needs and use cases E.g.: cron expressions
+- Task persistence
+- Additional functionalities: priority queues, parallel execution, automatic retries, job filtering and searching, custom job filters etc.
+- You can configure for performance: number of worker threads, maximum number of retries, polling interval.

 **Cons:**
 - You need database: e.g.: MySQL or PostgreSQL.
--
+Additional Infrastructure.
+- Does not natively support async/await in .NET Core